DevyaniChanne/AIML---AI-Interviewer/README.md

 This project uses 3 AI agents working together to create a complete interview experience:

-🎤 Interviewer – asks interview questions and conducts the interview.
+🎤 Interviewer – asks interview questions and conducts the interview.<br>
-👨‍💻 Interviewee – answers the questions like a real candidate.
+👨‍💻 Interviewee – answers the questions like a real candidate.<br>
 🧑‍🏫 Career Coach – reviews the answers, gives feedback, and suggests better ways to answer.

 🔄 How it works